allegroai/clearml-docs/docs/fundamentals/hpo.md

 The preceding diagram demonstrates the typical flow of hyperparameter optimization where the parameters of a base task are optimized:

-1. Configure an Optimization Task with a base task whose parameters will be optimized, and a set of parameter values to test
+1. Configure an Optimization Task with a base task whose parameters will be optimized, optimization targets, and a set of parameter values to test
 1. Clone the base task.
 Each clone's parameter is overridden with a value from the optimization task
 1. Enqueue each clone for execution by a ClearML Agent